nimroddanielmaayan/node-farm/notes.md

 - Modules in node are similar to modules in frontend

 - See later if the require() syntax is the common way for modules, or import

+- It's good practice to first import the core modules, then the third party modules, and then our own modules

 ### How Node.js Works